jmespath/jmespath.py/docs/proposals/functions.rst

 ::

-    Number|null min(Array $collection)
+    number min(array $collection)

-Returns the lowest found Number in the provided Array argument.
+Returns the lowest found number in the provided array argument.

-Any element in the sequence that is not a Number MUST be ignored from the calculated result.
+Any element in the sequence that is not a number MUST be ignored from the calculated result.
 If no Numeric values are found, this function MUST return ``null``.

-This function MUST return ``null`` if the provided argument is not an Array.
+This function MUST return ``null`` if the provided argument is not an array.

 .. list-table:: Examples
    :header-rows: 1